apache/nuttx/configs/sim/README.txt

   1. There is an issue with running this example under the simulation.
-In the default configuration, this example will run the NxConsole example which waits on readline() for console input.
+In the default configuration, this example will run the NxTerm example which waits on readline() for console input.
 When it calls readline(), the whole system blocks waiting from input from the host OS.
 So, in order to get this example to run, you must comment out the readline call in